poole/hyde/software.md

 but more information on controlling privacy settings can be found [here](https://help.github.com/articles/setting-your-commit-email-address-on-github/).
 * The website for [GitHub Desktop](https://desktop.github.com) should auto-detect your operating system and allow you to download and install the software.
+If you have difficulty installing the GitHub Desktop App (which has been reported for some Hutch-owned PCs), please install the command line tools for Windows as described below.
 * We recommend installing [Atom](https://atom.io) if you do not already have a preferred text editor;
 this website will also auto-detect your operating system.